yig/GMU-CS425/README.md

 #endif
 ```

-You will need to include the relevant header:
+You will need to include the relevant header (some people report success including `timeapi.h` instead of `Windows.h`):
 ```c++
 #if _WIN32
 #include <Windows.h>